vincent-camus/carry-cut-back-adder/README.md

 4. Check in the generated reports.txt file for:
-* the applied delay constraints from the set_delay_constraints.tcl script
+* the applied delay constraints from the timing_constraints.tcl script
 * the timing report and slack
 * the area report
 * the power report